ROCm/hipBLAS/README.md

 ### Batched and strided GEMM API

 hipBLAS GEMM can process matrices in batches with regular strides.
-There are several permutations of these API's, the following is an example that takes everything
+The following example uses all permutations of the API.

 ```c
 hipblasStatus_t